Venum

-Venum is a French manufacturer of apparel and equipment for various martial arts, combat sports, and fitness including mixed martial arts, boxing, Brazilian jiu-jitsu, Muay Thai and karate.
-Venum operates in several areas around the world including America, Europe, and Asia.
+Venum is a French manufacturer of apparel and equipment for various martial arts, combat sports, and fitness including mixed martial arts, boxing, Brazilian jiu-jitsu, Muay Thai and Karate.
+Venum operates in several areas around the world including Brazil, America, Europe, and Asia.
 Venum became the official outfitting partner of the UFC in 2021.

 History

-Venum was created in 2006 by Franck Dupuis and Andre Vieira.
+Venum was created in 2006 by Franck Dupuis and André Vieira.

 Partnership with UFC

-On July 10th, 2020 it was announced that Venum would become the official outfitting partner of the UFC, replacing Reebok.
+On July 10, 2020, it was announced that Venum would become the official outfitting partner of the UFC, replacing Reebok after the end of their six-year deal.

+On March 7, 2024, the partnership between Venum and the UFC had been extended through 2029.

 Venum Training Camp

-Venum Training Camp has three primary locations across the globe: Paris (FRA), Pattaya (THA), and Las Vegas (USA).
+The Venum Training Camp (VTC) is a mixed martial arts, Muay Thai and Brazilian jiu-jitsu gym founded by Mehdi Zatout based in Pattaya, and has produced several successful fighters.